Profile House

+History

 The Profile House, in Franconia Notch, existed for 70 years.
 The first Profile House opened in 1853, and the "New" Profile burned in 1923.
 At the time of its destruction, it could accommodate 600 guests and was the most luxurious hotel on the west side of the mountains.
 The parking lot for the Cannon Mountain Ski Area and Tramway is located just north of the site where the hotel once stood.

 In 1852, when Richard Taft and his company, the Flume and Franconia Hotel Company, bought the Lafayette House at the north end of the Notch, construction began on the first Profile House.
 It opened in 1853, a simple three and a half story building.
 It was expanded several times, by the addition of first one wing and then another.
 A large dining room was added, outbuildings were added, and starting in 1868, a number of "cottages" were constructed.
 There would eventually be twenty of these cottages, which were connected to one another and the main hotel by covered walkways.
 Cottages were initially rented but were later owned by well-to-do guests who would spend the entire summer at the hotel but wanted more privacy than the hotel itself offered.
 A stable accommodated 350 horses, and carriage sheds housed the wide variety of wagons and coaches needed.

 In 1872, the owners of the hotel built a narrow-gauge railroad from Bethlehem Junction to eliminate the stagecoach ride for guests arriving from the north.
 The 9.5 mi railroad had two engines, the Profile and the Echo, as well as freight houses and service facilities.
 (Rail service from the south never reached the hotel.
 In 1883, service was opened from Plymouth to North Woodstock, and guests completed their journey by stage.)
 Part of the railroad bed is now utilized as a bicycle/pedestrian recreational trail in the summer and a groomed snowmobile trail in the winter, while a large portion of it is now used by U.S. Route 3.